 These days if you’re looking for a place to stash your extra funds, you have a lot of options.
-(And if you’re thinking about under your mattress, it might be time to reconsider.)
-In this article we’ll go over three financial vehicles that can hold onto your funds: savings accounts, CDs and investment accounts.
-In an ideal world (without risk or volatility), all these vehicles can make your money work for you.
+In this article we’ll go over three financial vehicles in which you could put your money to work: savings accounts, CDs and investment accounts.

-Ahead, we’ll go over the specifics of savings accounts, CDs and investments accounts and when you might consider each one.
-Let’s dive in!
+Ahead, we’ll go over the basics of savings accounts, CDs and investments accounts and when you might consider each one.

 Savings accounts are typically considered a safe and reliable option.
-They’re usually federally insured (meaning deposits, within coverage limits, are protected against bank failure) so, depending on the balance per account, there’s little to no risk associated with keeping your money in a savings account.
-The tradeoff, however, is you’re generally not going to see crazy high returns.
+The tradeoff, however, is you’re generally not going to see high returns.

 That’s because the interest rate on savings accounts is typically pretty modest.
-Of the three financial vehicles we’re discussing, savings accounts usually have the lowest interest rate.
-For the week of March 8th, 2021, the FDIC listed the national interest rate for savings accounts at 0.4% and a rate cap at 0.79%.
+Of the three financial vehicles we’re discussing, savings accounts usually offer the lowest interest rate.

 Now that’s not to say traditional savings accounts aren’t worth it.
-When you’re thinking about where to put your money (whether that’s a savings account or elsewhere), the two main things to consider: how soon you’ll need that money and what your goal with it is.
-(Yes, we’re really driving this point home!)
+When you’re thinking about where to put your money (whether that’s a savings account or elsewhere), the two main things to consider: How soon you’ll need that money and what your goal with it is.

 Like a savings account, you can find a CD (Certificate of Deposit) at banks and other financial institutions.
 CDs may offer a potentially higher interest rate.
-But you may have to keep a lump-sum deposit in the CD for a designated amount of time, called a “term.”
-(Note: some CDs allow you to continue adding money during the term, but traditional CDs usually don’t let you add funds after your initial deposit.
-So be sure to check the terms of your CD).
+But you may have to keep a lump-sum deposit in the CD for a designated amount of time.

-The main difference between savings accounts and CDs?
-It comes back to the term.
-Unlike traditional savings accounts where you can make withdrawals typically around six times a month, with CDs you usually can’t withdraw the funds until the term is up.
+Unlike traditional savings accounts where you can make withdrawals relatively easily, with CDs, you usually can’t withdraw the funds until the term is up.
 If you do, you might pay a penalty.

 Because of their features, CDs can make sense if you have specific financial goals in mind that line up with a CD term length.
 For example, if you’re saving up for a car in the next 12 months, a 12-month CD could help you earn a little extra interest during that time.